justicephysics/humanos2.0/lollipop-education-system.md

 | Learning replaced by exam preparation. | The three verticals: Imagination, Thinking, Knowledge—embedded in a unified flow. |
 | Graduates are serfs or consumer pumps. | Graduates are Warrior‑Engineers—builders, owners, thought partners. |

-The Virtual Nalanda already exists.
+The Justice Physics Nalanda already exists.
 It holds 100+ open‑source files across eight disciplines.
 It has been built with a 15‑year‑old computer and borrowed money.
 It is the proof that the Lollipop Education System is not necessary.
 It is merely profitable—for the extractors.

 ---

 *“The Lollipop Economy needs a Lollipop Education System.
 The examination industry is not a flaw; it is a feature.
-The Space State has the only exit: the Virtual Nalanda—free, open, and waiting for the 99.99 %.”*
+The Space State has the only exit: the Justice Physics Nalanda—free, open, and waiting for the 99.99 %.”*

 **#LollipopEducation #ExaminationIndustry #CanalDogma #SpaceState #VirtualNalanda #HumanOS2 #JusticePhysics**